Local Government Pay Equity

-State law requires all public jurisdictions such as cities, counties, and school districts to eliminate any sex-based wage inequities in compensation and submit reports to MMB.
-For information about reporting, see Resources below.
+State law requires all public jurisdictions such as cities, counties, and school districts to eliminate any gender-based wage inequities in compensation and submit reports to MMB.
+For information about reporting, refer to links below.

 What does pay equity mean?

 Pay Equity is a method of eliminating discrimination against women who are paid less than men for jobs requiring comparable levels of expertise.
 This goes beyond the familiar idea of equal pay for equal work where men and women with the same jobs must be paid equally.
 A policy to establish pay equity usually means: 1) that all jobs will be evaluated and given points according to the level of knowledge and responsibility required to do the job; and 2) that salary adjustments will be made if it is discovered that women are consistently paid less then men for jobs with similar points.
 The following example shows a typical gender-based wage disparity.

 || Job Evaluation Rating

 || 117 points